 The organizations are geared towards serving food to those with the greatest physical, economic, or social need in the community.
 Unfortunately the demand for assistance is great, and resources are limited.
-So some organizations may have a waiting list which fluctuates week by week and the waiting period can be as long as several weeks.
+So some organizations that may be near you may have a waiting list which fluctuates week by week and the waiting period can be as long as several weeks.
 Each and every Meals on Wheels program and their volunteers continue to do their best to keep the waiting list to a minimum.

 Through the Meals on Wheel program, a volunteer who works for one of the participating organizations will deliver a free or low cost meal directly to the homebound senior citizen's door.
 All food and ingredients that are served will be prepared fresh at local kitchens.
 They are then both packaged and delivered to the client on the same day they are made.
 So the meals are served hot.
 All meals that are prepared will be planned to meet one-third of the current recommended dietary allowances of a typical senior.

-The exact eligibility requirements may vary by county or program, but in general they will include such conditions as follows.
+The exact eligibility requirements for Meals on Wheels service may vary by county or program, but in general they will include such conditions as follows.

 - The applicant must be homebound.

 - The person must not be able to take care of themselves, which usually means the individual applying for Meals on Wheels needs to be at least 60 years of age or older, disabled, or in serious medical condition.
 Most agencies will also provide free meals to the spouse or partner of a person at least 60 years of age.